isomerpages/moe-westwoodpri/_cca/Clubs & Societies/Infocomm Technology (Computing).md

 *   experience simple animation through the use of Scratch and basic video editing skills.
 *   apply the multimedia skills that they have acquired to work on projects.
 *   brainstorm creative ideas so as to become confident presenters who can lead student community in the area of Cyber Wellness.
-*   experience the elements of art in photography & photography composition rules.
+*   experience the elements of art in photography &amp; photography composition rules.

 #### **CCA Teachers-in-charge**
 Mr Ng Zhili Gerard-Christian<br>